mintutifr/HGCAL-App/README.md

-Canny Edge Detector Appliction
+Canny Edge Detector Appliction and centroid finder algorithm

 Introduction:
 This application can be used to plot the edges in a given image and also export them.
+Using the CSV file centroid of the stapped hole and be find with finder algorithm.

 Files:
-'pcb.py': This is the main application file 'requirements.txt':Contains names of all required packages
+'MyPyQT.py': This is the main application file 'requirements.txt':Contains names of all required packages

 Dependencies:
 Python v3.8+
+1.1 ROOT has to compatible with the python version

-1.1 Install python 3.8 using: sudo apt-get install python3.8-venv
+1.2 Install python 3.8 using: sudo apt-get install python3.8-venv

-1.2 Install host certificate for the remote server required for the files transfer.
+1.3 Install host certificate for the remote server required for the files transfer.

     # ssh user@server